tomjoht/tomjoht.github.io/_posts/2018/3/2018-03-08-stc-sf-preso-nonreference-api-docs.md

 categories:
 - api-doc
 keywords: API documentation, non-reference content, tutori8al content
-summary: "I recently gave a presentation to the STC San Francisco chapter called \"Beyond mere endpoint reference — the overlooked content in API documentation\" on February 21, 2018.
+description: "I recently gave a presentation to the STC San Francisco chapter called \"Beyond mere endpoint reference — the overlooked content in API documentation\" on February 21, 2018.
 You can browse the slides and listen to the audio recording here."
 bitlink: http://bit.ly/stcsfpresononrefapicontentrecording
 categories:
 - api-doc